Pelagicore/softwarecontainer/doc/chapters/configuration/index.rst

 Files
 =====
-For some feautures configuration files are used to pass values to particular operations.
+For some features configuration files are used to pass values to particular operations.

 :LXC Configuration File: